martynakiljan/-React-Redux-Calendar/README.md

 *<h3>a small application that stores meeting information using state :blue_book:</h3>*

->from the series: practicing REACT, REDUX and API,   :muscle:
+>from the series: practicing REACT, REDUX and API   :muscle:

 -----